mekh/logis/README.md

 ```

 # Quick start
-The logger can be user right out of the box, i.e. it does not require any configuration by default.
+The logger can be used right out of the box, i.e. it does not require any configuration by default.
 The default settings are:
 - loglevel: info
 - colorize: false